-Saul Phillips enters his second season as head coach of the Ohio men's basketball program in 2015-16.
+Saul Phillips enters his third season as head coach of the Ohio men's basketball program in 2016-17.

 The Phillips era began with a 73-47 victory over Appalachian State on Nov.
 15, 2014, at the Convocation Center.
 The Bobcats posted a record-setting 99-78 win over Big East Conference foe DePaul on Dec.
 23, 2014, in the 2014 Hawaiian Airlines Diamond Head Classic to highlight non-conference play in 2014-15.
 Ohio set a Hawaiian Airlines Diamond Head Classic record with 99 points -- the most since Indiana State edged Ole Miss, 87-85, in overtime in 2012.